SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

         transformix.Execute()
         sitk.WriteImage(transformix.GetResultImage(), "result_"+filename)

 The object-oriented interface facilitates reuse of components and dramatically simplifies book-keeping and boilerplate clode compared to the original command line interface.

-This concludes the introductory material.
-In the next sections, we gradually introduce more advanced registration problems and their solutions.
 We will use the object-oriented interface from this point forward.

+In the next section, we will take a closer look at the parameter map interface that configures the registration components under the hood.